fhuang26/websocketChat8/README.md

 * Five unit tests are developed to test enter, chat, and logout.
 Tests 1-4 are developed to cover enter and chat, using MockMvc.
 Test 5 tests logout by using HtmlUnit.
 For example in Test 5 logout(), HtmlPage pageChat = webClient.getPage("http://localhost:8080/chat?username=Jack");
-A running server is expected for Test 5 to run properly.
+A running Chat Room server is expected for Test 5 to run properly.
 Tests 1-4 using MockMvc do not need that.

 * In IntelliJ terminal, we can do "mvn spring-boot:run".
 When the Chat Room server is running and listening to port 8080, in IntelliJ Maven -> Lifecycle, we can do multiple clean, test, or package.
 It takes about 39 sec to run 5 tests.
 Most runtime of 5 tests is consumed by Test 5, using HtmlUnit.
 Both test and package in Maven Lifecycle pass 5 unit tests to lead to [INFO] Tests run: 5, Failures: 0, Errors: 0, Skipped: 0.
 A screenshot of test result is saved.